 # hwclock –systohc

 To have the correct time for your Linux environment is critical because many operations depend on it.
-Such operations include logging events and corn jobs as well. we hope you found this article useful.
+Such operations include logging events and cron jobs as well.